IDMNYU/SeniorProject-F2020-Fitzgerald/schedule.md

 * **Assignments** Due by Monday September 14
   * Create a [documentation website](website.md) and add the link to [this shared doc](https://docs.google.com/document/d/1mKKHRFi-W3GdVgWUSxoPL---7qcGSEt6qx7Z2y-83T4/edit?usp=sharing).
   * Document your process and project [on your website](website.html)
-  * Start your [project plan](plan.html) as a google doc and add the link to [the shared doc](https://docs.google.com/document/d/1mKKHRFi-W3GdVgWUSxoPL---7qcGSEt6qx7Z2y-83T4/edit?usp=sharing).
-This document is going to be changing and growing over the course of the semester, you will not be able to finish this now, but it is good to start to map the contours of what you'll be doing and identify what is and is not achievable before mid-December.
+  * Research exercise: Find at least three items relevant for your project research and post them to your process site channel.
+These might be an essay or long form news article from a reputable outlet (NYTimes, Guardian, The Atlantic, New Yorker, Propublica), Ted talk, Eyeo talk, exhibition, product, art or design project that is relevant.
+Detail how are these relevant to your project and which would you like to further investigate?
+What questions are posed for you?
+Put a link in the class slack to your post.

 #### [Week 2, Mon Sept 14](/week2/index.md)
 * Pecha kucha presentation revisions \(if applicable\)
 * **Assignments**
+  * Start your [project plan](plan.html) as a google doc and add the link to [the shared doc](https://docs.google.com/document/d/1mKKHRFi-W3GdVgWUSxoPL---7qcGSEt6qx7Z2y-83T4/edit?usp=sharing).
+This document is going to be changing and growing over the course of the semester, you will not be able to finish this now, but it is good to start to map the contours of what you'll be doing and identify what is and is not achievable before mid-December.
   * Document your process and project [on your website](website.md).
   * Pick an [accountability partner](accountability_partner.md) and let me know who you are working with.